EHMA 2022 Annual Conference | From people to systems: leadership for a sustainable future

 - The conference dedicated website where you can find all information about the theme and topics, the speakers and much more

-- The EHMA 2020 official playlist with the recordings of the sessions
+- The EHMA 2022 official playlist with recordings of the plenary sessions and interviews with key stakeholders

 EHMA is proud to support awards for academic excellence including the Karolinska Medical Management Centre & EHMA Research Award, and awards for Best Poster, Best European Paper, and Best non-European paper.